madrugado/gia-corpus/README.md

 Corpus of exam tests for 9-graders in Russia for NLP/ML purposes

 ## About contents
 The two folders with files: "raw" and "processed".
 If "processed", so this text is alredy cleaned from the all other text, than questions and answers.
+In "raw" folder there are text contents of PDFs without post-processing.

 We're only using (mostly) first twenty multiple choice questions, since they have only one right answer.